ninapavlich/sitecomber/README.md

 A background worker can run along side the web server to execute the crawling.

-To run the server locally, follow the "Local Development Quickstart" instructions above, and then run:
+To run the worker locally, follow the "Local Development Quickstart" instructions above, and then run:

 ```bash
     python site_comber_worker.py